-This is a question nearly every home owner explores at some stage.
+Extend and renovate this is a question nearly every homeowner explores at some stage.
 So how would you decide which way to go?
-Naturally the first step is to do your homework.
+Naturally, the first step is to do your homework.
 Talk to real experts and be very critical of what you read and hear in the media.
 So who are the experts and why them?

 They are Registered Building Practitioners.